 Ashwaganda (Withania somnifera) is commonly referred to as Indian ginseng.
-Although it can be used very similarly to Panax ginseng, it is not as stimulating, and has entirely different chemistry inside the plant.
+Although it's used very similarly to Panax ginseng, it isn't as stimulating, and completely different chemical profile to ginseng.

-Ashwaghanda is slightly sedative, which makes it perfect for anybody who is weak due to over stimulation.
-This can include things like exhaustion due to overwork, ADD, stress induced weakness, and hyperactive thyroid conditions.
-It is a perfect herb to take on a daily basis for these types of conditions, and as a general tonic for people who are naturally a bit anxious or overstimulated.
+Ashwaghanda is slightly sedative, which makes it perfect for anybody weak from over stimulation.
+This can include things like exhaustion due to overwork, ADHD, stress induced weakness, and hyperactive thyroid conditions.
+It's a perfect herb to take on a daily basis for these types of conditions, and as a general tonic for people who are naturally a bit anxious or overstimulated.

-In the Ayurvedic medical system, where ashwaghanda is well used, it is mainly indicated for impotence and age related conditions.
-It is considered a rasayana, which is a tonic herb considered to have a high level of safety and efficacy, especially with long term use.
+In the Ayurvedic medical system, where ashwaghanda is well used, it's mainly indicated for impotence and age related conditions.
+It is considered a rasayana, which is a tonic herb thought to have a high level of safety and efficacy, especially with long term use.

 Ashwaghanda can be made into a decoction, taken as a tincture or liquid extract, or powdered and mixed in with smoothies or packed into capsules.